How to prepare yourself for death, for the moment when the consciousness leaves the body?

 Create a pleasant, clean, and peaceful environment.

 Create a friendly and pleasant atmosphere free from past misunderstandings.
 Always sit at the top of their head.
 Be calm and aware of what is happening.
-Do not make noise, do not touch them without reason, do not make unnecessary conversations especially on the phone.
+Do not make noise, do not touch them without reason, and do not make unnecessary conversations, especially on the phone.
 Be present and patient, although sometimes you may feel abused by them or you feel angry or tired.
 However, under no circumstances should they be deluded into the hope that their condition will improve.

 Sometimes a dying person can die only if the person closest to them leaves the room.
-It must, therefore, be possible for them.
+It must,

 You should also know that helping dying people in death, or euthanasia as well as suicide, means that the dying person will have to face these experiences again in their next life.